Keyword

 Delivery

-Currently, three delivery channels are available for the Keyword campaign:
+Currently, three delivery channels are available for the Keyword Automation:

 Keyword

-In this step, you create interactions with customers based on a set of predefined keywords and associated response messages and add webhooks to each interaction so that you can track how far into your campaign participants are willing to go in response to the messages they are receiving.
+In this step, you create interactions based on predefined keywords and associated response messages.
+You add webhooks to each interaction to track participant engagement.

 - The definition of the interaction, which includes keyword reception and the ensuing message, and